RazvanGolan/Gymmmy/README.md

 # 🏋️‍♂️ Gymmy - Complete Workout Tracking App

 A comprehensive React Native fitness tracking application built with Expo that helps users track workouts, monitor progress, and use customizable workout templates.
-Features a modern UI with Tailwind CSS and cloud-based data storage.
+Features a modern UI with Tailwind CSS and local SQLite database storage for a single-user experience.

 ## ✨ Features
 ### 🏠 **Home/Calendar View**
 - **Monthly Calendar**: Visual representation of workout history with color-coded completion status
 - **Daily Workout Overview**: View and manage workouts for any selected date